 For fiscal reasons, the College must anticipate that enrolled students will complete the semester to which they were admitted and the number of courses for which they have enrolled.
 Should it be necessary for a student to withdraw from the College prior to the end of a semester, the student is to notify the Office of Academic Services, immediately and in person, of the official withdrawal and last date of class attendance.
 At this time, the date of withdrawal for tuition charge adjustment purposes is determined.
 This date will be used by the Associate Director for Student Accounts to determine the amount of the adjustment to the charges.

 A student who leaves the College without officially notifying the Office of Academic Services either in person or in writing will receive any refund based on the last date of attendance as determined by that office, and calculated by the Associate Director for Student Accounts according to federal Title IV regulations.
 A student who is dismissed from the College forfeits all rights to a refund within federal Title IV regulations.

-Financial aid recipients who anticipate withdrawing are advised to consult with Student Financial Services regarding refund eligibility and the effect of the withdrawal on determination of Satisfactory Academic Progress as it applies to the future eligibility for aid.
+Financial aid recipients who anticipate withdrawing are advised to consult with Student Financial Assistance regarding refund eligibility and the effect of the withdrawal on determination of Satisfactory Academic Progress as it applies to the future eligibility for aid.
 Under federal regulations, if a student is due a refund and that student received any funds from or through federal sources, the first dollars of the refund will be returned to the federal aid program(s) involved, and then to any other programs as stipulated in federal regulations.
 A refund due directly to the student (after refunding other aid) will be applied first to the student’s unpaid charges.

 Room and Board Refunds